zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 Given the surface gradient, it's easy to obtain ("resolve") the perturbed normal:

 $$ \tag{33} N_p(u,v) = \frac{(\mathrm{cof}(M\_{scale}))(N - \Gamma)}{\Vert (\mathrm{cof}(M\_{scale}))(N - \Gamma) \Vert}. $$

+(If both the normal and the surface gradient are in the world space, the cofactor has already been applied.)

 Why is it useful?
 Since it's just a matrix transformation, the surface gradient is a linear operator, which, combined with the fact that the derivative is a linear operator as well, makes many common operations straightforward.
 Additionally, the surface gradient, like the surface normal, is independent from the surface parametrization.
 And finally, the surface gradient is compact, since we do not need to retain the entire tangent frame.